-MT Energie from Zeven, one of the pioneers in biogas plant construction, was commissioned to build a plant with a fermenter and a secondary fermenter each with a volume of 2800 m³ and a gas-tight repository.
-This plant has been in operation for 10 years now and from the EEG’s point of view the half-time has been reached.
+MT Energie from Zeven, one of the pioneers in biogas plant construction, was commissioned to build a plant with a fermenter and a secondary fermenter of 2800 m³ volume each and a gas-tight repository.
+This plant has been in operation for 10 years now and from an EEG point of view the half-time has been reached.
 A good time to take stock.

-“We can be more than satisfied with a capacity utilization of over 97%,” summarizes Gunther Seidel for the last 10 years.
-“The primary recycling of our residues from animal husbandry has been our philosophy right from the start.
-We then successfully implemented this with a cattle manure content of over 80 %.
-We also use 5 % grass silage and 10-15 % maize,” Seidel explains the other feedstocks.
-“The workload was not always as good as it is today.
-With the MWM engines there were initially many smaller difficulties.
+“We can be more than satisfied with a capacity utilisation of over 97%”, Gunther Seidel summarises the last 10 years.
+“The priority recycling of our residues from animal husbandry has been our philosophy right from the start.
+We then successfully implemented this with a cattle slurry content of over 80 %.
+In addition, we use 5 % grass silage and 10-15 % maize”, Seidel explains the other feedstocks.
+“Capacity utilisation has not always been as good as it is today.
+There were initially many minor difficulties with MWM engines.
 Only through a service contract with MWM in Erfurt did we achieve decisive improvements by setting the maintenance intervals at 1500 hours,” recalls the likeable farmer.

 Successful biogas plants are characterised by high availability and a successful heating network.
 This is also the case in Pfiffelbach!
 Here, the heat generated by the combined heat and power units is of course used to heat the fermenters, but also the piglet rearing, the process water for cleaning the milking technology, the office and social rooms and the grain drying are supplied by this heating network.